Cancel anytime

 Positioning

-Alphabet is a technology conglomerate with a dominant position in online advertising, search, mobile operating systems, and cloud computing.
-Its competitive advantage lies in its vast data resources, technological expertise, and brand recognition.
+Alphabet holds a dominant position in search, online advertising, and mobile operating systems.
+Its competitive advantages include its brand, vast data resources, and technological expertise.

 Total Addressable Market (TAM)